The side panel of the results page allows you to view the settings of the experiment for which you are viewing the results and making changes to it.

-Click on the icon to open the experience simulation tool.
+Click on the icon to open the campaign simulation tool.
 To learn how to fully use the simulation tool, check out our dedicated articles.

 Edit the experiment

-Click on the icon to open your experience in the graphic editor and thus be able to modify it.
+Click on the icon to open your campaign in the Graphic editor and thus be able to modify it.

 Delete the experiment

-Click on the icon to permanently delete your experience.
+Click on the icon to permanently delete your campaign.
 Warning !
 This action removes the experiment and its results and is irreversible!